hakan-vintercapital/index/index_methodology.md

 holding the native asset at a specific date, having to perform a set of transactions on the network, or participating in different surveys.
 Given the unpredictable nature of airdrops, the BlockchainX indices do not include their return.
-Technically an airdrop is not different from a fork and for these reasons airdrops are treated in the same manner as forks.
+However, certain airdrops are technically and structurally equivalent to forks and therefore treated as such.

 Governance and control requirements for supervised contributors
 ===============================================================